petrleocompel/gnome15/README.md

 Issues can be submitted on the [github](https://github.com/petrleocompel/gnome15/issues)

-> This is not my main project so don't expect any ETA and so long.. :smile:
+> This is not my main project so don't expect any ETA and so long..

+That's all the folks ! :blush: